 About this Research Topic

-The main topic of this Research Topic is the surprising world of perceptual illusions involving all the senses and very common also in everyday life.
+This Research Topic looks at the surprising world of perceptual illusions involving all the senses, especially those common in everyday life.
 Visual illusions may appear to be mere curiosities, amusing tricks for the senses, but they are useful tools for scientists to reveal and understand how perception works.
 All the known illusions and the scientific research triggered by them have demonstrated that perception is not the mere reproduction of the visual world, as suggested by naive realism.
-Although our sensations are accurate and truthful, they do not necessarily reproduce the physical reality but they correspond to a meaningful phenomenological adaptive world.
-Therefore, the illusions can be better described by the scientific realism, according to which the phenomenal world is the result of a long chain of perceptual organizations and neural dynamics in the brain.
+Although our sensations are accurate and truthful, they do not necessarily reproduce the physical reality, but they correspond to a meaningful phenomenological adaptive world.
+Therefore, these illusions can be better described by scientific realism, according to which the phenomenal world is the result of a long chain of perceptual organizations and neural dynamics in the brain.

-Briefly, by demonstrating dissociations between the physical reality and the subjective perceptions, the illusions allow scientists to cast light onto cognitive processes (vision, attention, memory, creativity, consciousness, and perceptual development), onto the mind logic and the brain complexity, onto the structure of the phenomenal reality and onto the computational methods used by the brain to construct perceptual experience.
+Briefly, by demonstrating dissociations between the physical reality and the subjective perceptions, these illusions allow scientists to cast light onto cognitive processes (vision, attention, memory, creativity, consciousness, and perceptual development), onto logic and neural complexity, onto the structure of the phenomenal reality, and onto the computational methods used by the brain to construct perceptual experience.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.